 Honeywell HPA300 Configuration

-- EXTRA LARGE ROOM AIR PURIFIER – The Honeywell HPA300 HEPA Air Purifier helps to make the air you breathe cleaner.
-Recommended for extra-large rooms (465 square feet), it helps capture up to 99.97% of airborne particles as small as 0.3 microns.
+- EXTRA-LARGE ROOM AIR PURIFIER – Honeywell HPA300 HEPA Air Purifier helps provide cleaner, fresher air.
+Recommended for extra-large rooms (465 sq. feet), HEPA Filtration helps capture up to 99.97% of microscopic airborne allergens and particles.*

-- HELPS REDUCE ALLERGENS & CERTAIN GERMS - This HEPA air purifier has 3 air cleaning levels + Turbo Clean.
-It helps capture particles like pet dander, pollen, dust and smoke.
-It reduces up to 99.9% of certain airborne viruses, bacteria and mold spores.
+- HELPS REDUCE ALLERGENS - This HEPA air purifier has 4 air cleaning levels including Turbo Clean.
+It helps capture the following microscopic airborne allergens and particles: dust, pollen, pet dander, dust mite debris and smoke.*

 |Product name||HPA300 True HEPA Allergen Remover|

 |Enclosure||Honeywell HPA300Odour-reducing pre-filter: 1True HEPA filters: 3|